 - 1. Conserving bio-diversity - 2.
 Maintaining the productive capacity of forest ecosystems - 3.
-Maintaining forest ecosystem health and vitality - 4 Conserving and maintaining soil and water resources - 5.
+Maintaining forest ecosystem health and vitality - 4.
+Conserving and maintaining soil and water resources - 5.
 Maintaining forest contribution to global carbon cycles - 6.
 Maintaining and enhancing socio-economic benefits for society - 7.
 Ensuring an appropriate framework of supporting laws and regulations

-In addition, the majority of Canada's harvesting activities are certified to one of three third-party certification systems: CSA, FSC or SFI, which have a comprehensive set of criteria and indicators that promote a diversity of types of habitat and ages, and the conservation of forest plants and animals, including aquatic, threatened and endangered species, forests with exceptional conservation value, old-growth forests, and ecologically important sites.
+In addition, the majority of Canada's harvesting activities are certified to one of three independent thirdparty certification systems: Forest Stewardship Council, Programme for the Endorsement of Forest Certification - PEFC Canada, and Sustainable Forestry Initiative.
+These systems have comprehensive criteria and indicators that promote:

+- A diversity of types of habitat and ages - The conservation of forest plants and animals (including aquatic, threatened, and endangered species) - Forests with exceptional conservation value - Old-growth forests, and ecologically important sites